joe-irving/defundclimatechaos/index.md

   image:
     link: "/assets/images/money-faucet.png"
     location: left
+  text: |-
-  text: "#### Countdown to 29 October: {% include counter.html %} \n\n# Turn off the
+    #### Countdown to 29 October: {% include counter.html %}

-    money pipeline to fossil fuels.
-Now.\n\nUK banks, investors and insurers are pumping billions of pounds into fossil fuels that worsen the climate crisis.\n\nOn **October 29th**, ahead of UN climate talks, groups around the world and UK are rising up to demand that the UK government and corporations **#DefundClimateChaos**."
+    # Turn off the money pipeline to fossil fuels.
+Now.

+    UK banks, investors and insurers are fuelling climate chaos by pumping billions of pounds into fossil fuels each year.

+    On **October 29th**, ahead of UN climate talks, groups around the world are rising up to demand that governments and corporations **#DefundClimateChaos**.
   buttons:
   - text: Act Now
     target: "#map"